sann2sh/Arm_Drive/README.md

 # 🤖 ARM Drive

-**ARM Drive** is a four-wheel robot equipped with a 5-DOF robotic arm capable of performing complex tasks using inverse kinematics.
+**ARM Drive** is a four-wheel robot equipped with a 5-DOF robotic arm with inverse kinematics.
 It is wirelessly controlled by a custom-built 2.4Ghz radio gamepad featuring joysticks and gesture controls powered by the MPU6050 IMU.

 > ⚡ Built in under 24 hours from scratch during the **24-Hour KU Hackathon**!